top of page

 Rack packs held 51 cards and carried no MSRP.
 They were packaged 24 per box and cases contained either 3 or 6 boxes.

-A small number of racks were issued re-using both the 1982 cardboard header racks and the 1982 plastic header racks.
-The "X" on the 3-box case above indicates it contains racks with 1982 cardboard headers.
+A small number of racks were issued re-using 1982 cardboard header packaging.
+The "X" on the 3-box case to the right indicates it contains racks with 1982 cardboard headers, which were also packed into plain white display boxes.

 As usual, Topps also produced 500-count vending boxes which came 24 per case.